Home

 Considering that not all the patients with sleep apnea have an effective cure with weight loss, the answer is not so simple.
 However, weight loss can cure sleep apnea permanently for many patients with obstructive apnea.

 In this page you will learn which patients can be treated with weight loss.
-So, if you are overweight and have sleep apnea, this information will be very helpful.
+If you are overweight and have sleep apnea, this information will be very helpful.

 Sleep apnea and weight loss that can cure obstructive apnea is not a myth, theory or a spin anymore.
 It's an absolute fact for most people.
 You can cure sleep apnea with weight loss.